 Becoming a successful entrepreneur is a dream of many at present.
 Correct incision making is a crucial skill in becoming successful.
-It will be a bit challenging for upcoming entrepreneurs to decide on some fundamental legal and financial aspects of their business.
+It will be challenging for upcoming entrepreneurs to decide on some fundamental legal and financial aspects of their business.
 There are different business structures for you to choose from when building your business.
 For small businesses, sole proprietorship and single-member LLC are the two top choices.
-Therefore, it must analyze sole proprietorship vs single-member LLC to select what is best for your business.
+Therefore, it must analyze sole proprietorship vs. single-member LLC to select what is best for your business.

 Getting advice from a professional lawyer is crucial in this case, yet it is always better to know your facts.
-In this article, we will understand sole proprietorship vs LLC. so that you get better know-how.
+In this article, we will understand sole proprietorship vs. LLC so that you get better know-how.

 Sole Proprietorship vs Single Member LLC